Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ### Testing for player landing on SNAKE_HEAD or LADDER_FOOT
-If ladder and snake functionaliy is working correctly, movement on board is greater than a six as per each dice roll.
+If ladder and snake functionality is working correctly, movement on board is greater than a six as per each dice roll.
 This is evidenced with f strings setup.
 ``` python
     if new_position in SNAKE_HEAD:
         new_position = SNAKE_HEAD[new_position]